What does a Automotive Technician do?

 - Enroll in an automotive technology program at a vocational school or community college.

-- Obtain certification from the ASE or similar organizations.
+- Obtain certification from organizations like ASE (Automotive Service Excellence).

 How long does it take to become a Automotive Technician?

 The journey to becoming an Automotive Technician involves several steps.
-First, a person needs to complete high school or obtain a GED.
-This foundational education sets the stage for further training.
-Many choose to attend a vocational school or community college.
-These programs typically last between one and two years.
-They offer hands-on experience and classroom instruction.
+First, a person needs to complete a high school diploma or GED.
+This is the basic requirement.
+After high school, the next step is to enroll in a vocational school or a community college.
+These programs often last between one and two years.
+They teach essential skills and knowledge about vehicle repair and maintenance.

 Automotive Technician Job Description Sample